How to prepare for Ministry health and safety inspections and initiatives

 11. Happy ending

-Once the employer resolves health and safety issues and advises the MOL in writing, the inspection experience concludes.
+Once the employer resolves health and safety issues and advises the MLTSD in writing, the inspection experience concludes.

 12. Or is it?